Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Lower bound large deviations and hydrodynamic limits

 \section{Lower bound large deviations and hydrodynamic limits}

 In this section, we prove the lower bound in Theorem~\ref{theo_large_dev}.
-The method is classical (see \cite{Kipnis1999}).
-It consists in using Jensen inequality and an expression of the Radon-Nikodym derivative $D^N_{\beta,H} := d\Prob^N_{\beta,H}/d\Prob^N_\beta$ for a bias $H\in\C$, in Section~\ref{subsec_large_dev_lower_bound}, to turn the proof of the lower bound into a proof of the hydrodynamic limit for the tilted probability $\Prob^N_{\beta,H}$.
+The method is classical (see \cite[Chapter 10]{Kipnis1999}).
+It consists in using Jensen inequality and an expression of the Radon-Nikodym derivative between the unbiased dynamics and the dynamics with bias $H\in\C$ on a finite time interval to turn the proof of the lower bound into a proof of the hydrodynamic limit for the tilted probability $\Prob^N_{\beta,H}$ (see Section~\ref{subsec_large_dev_lower_bound}).

 The subtlety is that the contour dynamics is only well-controlled inside the effective state space $\e$.
 As basic ingredient to prove hydrodynamics, we thus need to know that trajectories under tilted dynamics typically remain in the effective state space $\e$ for short time.
-This is done in Section~\ref{sec_short_time_stability}.
-We then prove hydrodynamics in short time (Section~\ref{sec_short_time_hydrodynamics}). \\ In case the limiting trajectory $\gamma^H_\cdot$ under $\Prob^N_{\beta,H}$, assumed to be unique, stays in the interior of the effective state space $\e$ longer than the short time of Section~\ref{sec_short_time_hydrodynamics}, we then prove, in Section~\ref{sec_up_to_time_T0}, that hydrodynamics can be extended to later times.
+This is proven in Section~\ref{sec_short_time_stability}.
+We then prove hydrodynamics in short time (Section~\ref{sec_short_time_hydrodynamics}) assuming there is only one solution $\gamma^H_{\cdot}$ to the weak formulation~\eqref{eq_formulation_faible_avec_der_en_temps} with bias $H\in \C$.

+If $\gamma^H_\cdot$ stays in the interior of the effective state space $\e$ on a longer time interval, then the hydrodynamic limit can correspondingly be extended to later time.
+This is carried out in Section~\ref{sec_up_to_time_T0}.